jennifermulroy/14-Deep-Learning-crypto/README.md

 In this analysis, custom Long-short term memory (LSTM) models were used to predict Bitcoin's price.

 Long Short Term Memory model (LSTM) is a type of deep learning with a Recurrent Neural Network (RNN) architecture.
-It uses feedback connections to keep track of the dependencies between the elements in the input sequence and looks at the last “n” days (timestep) data to predict how the series progresses.
+It uses feedback connections to keep track of the dependencies between the elements in the input sequence and looks at the last “n” days (timestep or lag) data to predict how the series progresses.

-For this analysis, sentiment and previous closing prices were used as inputs in the models to determine if they provide potential predictive patterns to forecast prices.
+For this analysis, sentiment and previous closing prices were used as inputs in the models testing various lags of data to determine if there were potential predictive patterns that could accurately forecast prices.
 For the sentiment data, the [Crypto Fear and Greed Index (FNG)](https://alternative.me/crypto/fear-and-greed-index/) was used to build the first model.
 The second model used a lag of Bitcoin closing prices.

 Steps Completed: